Frequently Asked Questions

 -

-Virtual sessions (Ontario-wide): $695
+Virtual sessions (Ontario-wide): $350 per session

-In-person sessions (Hamilton only): $845
+In-person sessions (Hamilton only): $425 per session

 This includes:

-Two 90-minute sessions
+Two 90-minute guided sessions

 All workbooks and guides

-Your personalized ACP Summary Document
+Your personalised ACP Summary Document with unlimited revisions to sign-off

 30-day check-in call